 If you are dedicated to becoming a carpenter, an apprenticeship is the best way to learn the trade.
 You will be able to learn from experienced carpenters and get hands-on experience in the field.

-In Georgia, the salary is lightly higher.
+In the bordering state of Georgia, the salary of carpenters is a little higher.

 Carpenter Apprentice Job Duties

-A carpenter apprentice job duties include learning how to read blueprints, use power tools, and perform basic carpentry tasks.
+The apprentice's job duties include learning how to read blueprints, use power tools, and perform basic carpentry tasks.
 Apprenticeships typically last three to four years, during which time apprentices will complete on-the-job training and classroom instruction.
 After completing an apprenticeship, carpenters may find entry-level positions in the construction industry or move into journeyman or master carpenter roles.

 Some carpenter apprenticeship programs may require applicants to have a high school diploma or equivalent, but most programs will consider applicants with a strong interest in carpentry and basic math and reading skills.